vinisbitten/learning-solid/README.md

 <h2 id="p05">Dependency Inversion</h2>

-States that your classes should depend upon interfaces or abstract classes instead of concrete classes and functions.
+States that high level modules should not depend on low level modules, both should depend on abstractions, your classes should depend upon interfaces or abstract classes instead of concrete classes and functions.
 This makes your classes open to extension, following the open-closed principle.